 They are said to repel evil spirits and so are used to decorate doorways during the Dragon Boat Festival (5th May in the Chinese Lunar Calendar).

-You can find out more about the Dragon Boat Festival and other Chinese holidays through the year via our LTL School Blog where we discuss various Chinese holidays throughout the year.
+You can find out more about the Dragon Boat Festival and other Chinese holidays through the year via our other blog posts we we cover all the key public holidays in China.

 Chinese Flowers: Lotus

 As they grow out of the mud, lotuses often represent the overcoming of troubles and a transformation from evil to good.